 Tim Lee is a Canadian singer and guitar player currently living in the UK.

-For more than twenty years, Tim Lee has been bringing his brand of cool to stages across the country and around the world.
+For more than twenty five years, Tim Lee has been bringing his brand of cool to stages across the country and around the world.
 All the while, he’s been working with and learning from some of the best in the business.
 Many years and tours with Russell Jackson (B.B.
 King, Matt Murphy, Katie Webster, Frankie Lee), Chicago R&B star Sam Cockrell and legendary Texas Bluesman Sonny Rhodes has allowed Lee to draw from a deep well and develop his own modern Blues/Soul sound.

 As a guitarist, Lee acknowledges the huge influence Mel Brown has had on his style since their first meeting in the early 90s and he continues to pay homage to his mentor at every show.
 Lee is also known to pull out his harmonicas on occasion and sometimes has a lap steel with him, just to change things up a bit.

 Add to that his powerful voice and confident presence on stage and you have the world class show that Tim Lee brings to excited fans, young and old, night after night.